new-on-ValentinaChirico-savvy-tips-skincare-tutorial

 • gloves (if possible)

-• antibac wipes (optional).
+• antibac wipes.

-The key concept behind this green beauty ‘savvy tip’ is: getting everything, as much as possible, from your empty tubes and packaging!
-When you squeeze a tube, you may think you’ve done a great job and got everything you could get from it.
-Nope!
-You may squeeze and wring it to the impossible, but there’s still some precious product inside!
+You may squeeze and wring it to the impossible, but there’s still some precious product inside.
 At the very top of the package (the flattened and sealed edge), its sides and inside the nozzle.
 This is particularly true for those products with unusual packaging and design, such as pump dispensers and roller balls for cooling eye treatments.

 Savvy tips: get the most out of your skin care.
 Tools and stpe-by-step

-How to get the most of cosmetic tubes
+How to Get the Most of Cosmetic Tubes

 Before getting started, be sure your worktop is clean, and you have enough space because this tutorial is going to be messy.
 Make sure your scissors and spatula (or knife) are squeaky clean too.
 Your jars should be empty and clean.
 Sterilise them in a pot with boiling water.
-Pick the up with the help of a kitchen tongue; let them dry and cool down on some kitchen towel.
+Pick them up with the help of a kitchen tongue; let them dry and cool down on some kitchen towel.

-1. Cut the tube at the top edge;
+1. Cut the tube at the top edge.

-2. Scrape away and take the product from the inside with your spatula or knife;
+2. Scrape away and take the product from the inside with your spatula or knife.

-3. Collect the product in your clean jar;
+3. Collect the product in your clean jar.

-4. Cut the next portion away to reach the bottom of the tube (where the opening is);
+4. Cut the next portion away to reach the bottom of the tube (where the opening is).

-5. Reach the trickiest areas with your spatula and take all the leftovers;
+5. Reach the trickiest areas with your spatula and take all the leftovers.

 6. Collect everything inside your pot.

-While you proceed, keep your tools and your hands clean to avoid any contamination, and use gloves if possible.
+Note: while you proceed, keep your tools and your hands clean to avoid any contamination, and use gloves if possible.

 How to get the most out of your skin care.